ptheru/Image_captioning/README.md

 ## Caption Generator

 Caption Generator takes in input image as request and generates caption for that input request.
+We will be deploying our Streamlit web app on Google App Engine by triggerig google cloud functions.

 Please check out my article here -